The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Expect high-volume family orders for graduation parties.
 These are typically weekend orders for trays and large pizza quantities.

 Plan your inventory, staffing, and marketing campaigns around these patterns.
-In Q4, my focus is entirely on corporate outreach and sowing seeds for appreciation lunches.
+In Q4, focus entirely on corporate outreach and sowing seeds for appreciation lunches.

 6. Build your playbook to convert marketplace orders

-If you use marketplaces for initial discovery, that's fine.
-But you must have an aggressive plan to move those customers to your commission-free channel.
+If you use marketplaces for discovery, you need a plan to move customers to your commission-free channel.

 Add a direct order flyer

-This is your best conversion tool.
-In every catering order delivered (especially those ordered via 3rd parties), include a high-quality marketing flyer, card, or sticker.
+Your best conversion tool.
+In every catering order (especially via third parties), include a high-quality marketing flyer, card, or sticker.

-• Placement: Attach a high-quality sticker directly to the top of the main food boxes so the organizer cannot miss it, if possible.
-Or, place the card or flyer attached to a small thank-you note or on the receipt so customers are less likely to miss it.
+• Placement: Attach a sticker to the top of the main food boxes where the organizer can't miss it.
+Or place a card or flyer with the receipt.

 • Message: Keep it direct: "Love our food?
 Save money by ordering direct next time."
-Make sure your website link or a QR code is present so guests can take action.
+Include your website link or QR code.

-• Offer: Provide a strong, exclusive incentive for their first direct order.
-A percentage discount (10-15%) or a free item (e.g., gallon of iced tea, dessert tray) often performs better than a flat dollar amount.
+• Offer: Provide a strong incentive for their first direct order.
+A percentage discount (10% to 15%) or a free item (gallon of iced tea, dessert tray) often performs better than a flat dollar amount.
 Use a unique promo code or QR code to track conversion.

 Make changes to your prices